 Operation What It Does Enhanced 101-keys Mapped to Operation CONNECT Issues a connect request for the session.
 For more information, see the discussion of SESSCNTL CONNECTION in the Command and Keyword Reference Guide.
 CMD_HOST Lets you send console commands to specific terminal emulator sessions.
 (This operation does not work from a REXX program.)
 User-definable DISCONNECT Issues a disconnect request for the session.
 For more information, see the discussion of SESSCNTL CONNECTION in the Command and Keyword Reference Guide.
 EXECUTE Executes a script from the current session window.
 (This operation does not work from a REXX program.)
-User-definable FONT_LARGER Selects the next larger font in the current window and increases the window size proportionately Ctrl+ → FONT_SMALLER Selects the next smaller font in the current window and decreases the window size proportionately Ctrl+← NEXT Switches to the next session Alt+N controlled by CA Automation Point.
+User-definable FONT_LARGER Selects the next larger font in the current window and increases the window size proportionately Ctrl+ → FONT_SMALLER Selects the next smaller font in the current window and decreases the window size proportionately Ctrl+ ← NEXT Switches to the next session controlled by CA Automation Point.
 (This operation does not work from a REXX program; it only works in the red command area.)
+Alt+N

-PAUSE Tells CA Automation Point to pause automation by releasing control of automated sessions.
+Operation What It Does Enhanced 101-keys Mapped to Operat PAUSE Tells CA Automation Point to pause automation by releasing control of automated sessions.
 (This operation does not work from a REXX program.)
-User-definable

-Operation What It Does Enhanced 101-keys Mapped to Operation SCREEN_LAYOUTS Opens the Layouts dialog.
-For more details, see the section Layouts (see page 76) SCREEN_LOAD Loads the current active layout (if it exists).
-For more information, see the section Active Layout. (see page 77) SCREEN_SAVE Saves the current layout under last active layout (if it is set).
-For more information, see the section Active Layout. (see page 77) QUIT Closes the specified window (but does not halt automation of the session in that window) User-definable WIN_NEXT Jumps to the next CA Automation Point window Alt+J
+User-definable SCREEN_LAYOUTS Opens the Layouts dialog.
+For more details, see the section Layouts SCREEN_LOAD Loads the current active layout (if it exists).
+For more information, see the section Active Layout. (see page 87) SCREEN_SAVE Saves the current layout under last active layout (if it is set).
+For more information, see the section Active Layout. (see page 87) QUIT Closes the specified window (but does not halt automation of the session in that window) User-definable WIN_NEXT Jumps to the next CA Automation Point window Alt+J